Independent Producer Series

 - Donate a portion of the proceeds to CPF (per contract).

-- Acknowledge CPF in all printed materials; these should be reviewed by CPF before the first show and must include required logos.
+- Acknowledge CPF in all printed materials.
+Such materials must be reviewed and approved by CPF before the first show.

 - Provide funds for the refundable security deposit.

-- Organize and plan all aspects of the production including selecting scripts, holding auditions, conducting rehearsals on through to the final performance.
+- Organize and plan all aspects of the production including script selection, auditions, rehearsals, and performances.